node-saml/node-saml/README.md

 -----END PUBLIC KEY-----
 ```

-2. Alternatively a single-line or multi-line **certificate** in Base64 format.
+2. Alternatively, a single-line or multi-line **certificate** in Base64 format.

 ### TIP: If the certificate is in the binary DER encoding